groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 </span> <!-- highlight -->

-Also, all bounce message reports are sent to the sender.
+Also, all bounce message reports are now sent to the sender.

 <span id="v20-upgrade-FAQ-basics-sendemail-templates"></span>
 ### New!
 Templates make it faster and easier to compose periodic emails